sbodapati/Epigenetic_Deep_Learning/README.md

 ./data/pairedData/human/gene_ms.txt
 - Gene to Protein Expression.
 Index = genes.
 Columns = Cell Types.
 Shape = 17794,201
 - values = protein expression level

-./data/pairedData/human/RE_TG.txt
-- unclear, appears to be some mapping of chromatin position to gene (1 to many)

 ./data/pairedData/human/sample_201_new
 - list of all 201 cell types